furre-dev/convini-backend/README.md

 /src
   /utils
     /openai
-      createBundle.js  # Contains the logic to create the bundle name types.js         # Defines the response body schema and types for the OpenAI API /product
+      createBundle.js  # Contains the logic to create the bundle types.js         # Defines the response body schema and types for the OpenAI API /product
       products.js      # Contains a list of available products /api
-  /create-bundle-name.js  # The Vercel serverless function endpoint
+  /create-bundle.js  # The Vercel serverless function endpoint
 ```

 ## How to Run Locally